Computing (Data and Information Systems) - BSc (Hons), HND, HNC, Foundation Entry

 Successful completion of the Programme offers the eligibility for registration by the British Computer Society (BCS) of Chartered IT Professional (CITP) full status.

-BSc Computing (Data and Information Systems) - Three Years Full-Time - UCAS CODE: 318S
+BSc (Hons) Computing (Data and Information Systems) - 3 years Full-Time

 104 UCAS tariff points (previously 260) to include: